 For all those who are looking for a more secure iPhone password manager, Dashlane can be an option.
 Since the free version has limited features, you can consider using its premium version by paying $4.99 per month

-- You can access it on iOS, Android, Windows, Mac, and even include its plugin for your browsers to sync your passwords.
+- You can access it on iOS, Android, Windows, and Mac, and even include its plugin for your browsers to sync your passwords.

 - Users can add multiple account and app passwords together and add two-factor authentication to them.